robren/quandl_fund_xlsx/README.rst

-A unofficial CLI tool which uses the Quandl API and the Sharadar Essential Fundamentals Database  to extract financial fundamentals  save Sharadar provided ratios as well as calculate additional ratios .
-Results are written to an Excel Workbook with a new worksheet per ticker analysed.
+A unofficial CLI tool which uses the Quandl API and the Sharadar Essential Fundamentals Database to extract financial fundamentals, Sharadar provided ratios as well as calculate additional ratios.
+Results are written to an Excel Workbook with a separate worksheet per ticker analysed.

+Read the file called LICENCE and pay special attention to the terms of the Apache 2.0 license.

 * Free software: Apache Software License 2.0
 * Documentation: https://quandl_fund_xlsx.readthedocs.io.